 Understanding the constitution and biological function of proteins is essential in

 many research disciplines, such as medicine and pharmaceutics.
-Most of the proteins critical for the cellular life act in a cooperative manner, forming multiprotein
+Most of the proteins critical for cellular life act in a cooperative manner, forming multiprotein

 complexes.
-It is estimated that about 800 complexes exist in just one yeast cell [1].
+It is estimated that approximately 800 complexes exist in just one yeast cell [1].